 All students must check their email accounts daily for new updates.
 UCSF email accounts will serve as the primary source of communication.

-A degree conferral transcript is an official copy of your transcript that includes the following:
+Please note, a degree conferral transcript is an official copy of your transcript that includes all of the following:

-- the major in which your degree was earned (e.g., Biological Sciences, Art History), and
+- the major in which your degree was earned (e.g., Biological Sciences, Art History)

 Transcripts for SFSU

-If you are currently enrolled in courses, you must submit TWO additional transcripts at the end of the term with final grades and/or degree conferral posted.
+- If you are currently enrolled in courses, you must submit additional transcripts at the end of the term with final grades and/or degree conferrals posted.

-If you have any further questions regarding transcript requirements for SFSU, please contact Jill Lienau by phone at (415) 338-2001 or by email at firstname.lastname@example.org.
+- If you have any further questions regarding transcript requirements for SFSU, please contact Nikki Reyes by email at [email protected].

 Transcripts for UCSF